dustinpfister/examples-electronjs/proto/electronjs-example-file-manager/README.md

 $ npm start
 ```

+## Giving up on windows support ( for now )

+I have to give up with Windows support for now because of a major time consuming problem trying to read the contents of folders that have spaces in windows.
+I thought that I was running into a problem with

-## Setting up the lanucher in Raspberry PI OS
+## Setting up the launcher in Raspberry PI OS

 Create a file called fm.desktop at: /home/pi/.local/share/applications where 'pi' is the current username